Kristina01111000/Drws_site/README.md

 8/29
-- Sports question “Art often focuses on the balancing aspect of water”
 - Add the new wellness check to the site
 - Go over the wellness check email and send a test to Dr. W so he can check it, hopefully send it on tuesday